CleanroomMC/Encyclopedia/mod_development/events/events.md

   5. `FMLLoadCompleteEvent`: fires straight before the main menu shows up, mods like JustEnoughItem does all their calculations here, it is the last event in the loading FML lifecycle.

 - Server Loading Stages:
-  1. `FMLServerAboutToStartEvent`: fires after settings and properties are initialized
+  1. `FMLServerAboutToStartEvent`: fires after settings and properties are initialized.
-  2. `FMLServerStartingEvent`: fires after worlds are loaded, custom commands and more can be done here
+  2. `FMLServerStartingEvent`: fires after worlds are loaded, custom commands and more can be done here.
-  3. `FMLServerStartedEvent`: fires when the server is ready for players
+  3. `FMLServerStartedEvent`: fires when the server is ready for players.

 - Server Stopping Stages:
-  1. `FMLServerStoppingEvent`: fires when shutdown is initiated
+  1. `FMLServerStoppingEvent`: fires when shutdown is initiated.
   2. `FMLServerStoppedEvent`: fires before the last tick is ran, after this the shutdown will finish.
-On integrated servers the menu will be loaded after this
+On integrated servers the menu will be loaded after this.

 #### Listening to Events